Are you an ‘expert’? I sure hope not.

-As consumers, none of us want to make the wrong purchasing decision.
+As consumers, none of us want to make the wrong decision when we’re looking to buy something.
 None of us want to be the one that bought a Zune.

-We like the assurance that a third-party confirmation gives as part of the buying process.
-Maybe we seek out reviews from trusted sources such as specialist magazines or websites.
+We like the assurance that third-party confirmation gives as part of the buying process.
+Maybe we seek out reviews from trusted sources such as specialist magazines, blogs, or websites.
 Or perhaps we’d let untrusted opinion guide us.